 One strong foundation of a well-organized event is a foolproof budget proposal.
 In keeping up with the dynamics of the different aspects of an event, a budget proposal samples acts like a fence that encapsulates the vision and goals of the organizers.
-If you happen to be one of the key people who is tasked to create a budget proposal, then this article will be your helpful guide.
+If you happen to be one of the key people who is tasked to create a budget proposal sample, then this article will be your helpful guide.

 An event budget proposal comes in the form of a nifty spreadsheet most commonly with 5 columns.
 These columns correspond to each of the main elements of a budget proposal, which are the following: